Fwang36/nextjstest/README.md

 7. Change back to "aldenRelease" and it should break.

-8. Change back to the new release, change some files and npm run build + npm run start 10 or so times and this release probably will too.
+8. Change back to the new release, change some files and npm run build + npm run start 10 or so times and this release probably will break too.
 Sometimes won't break for a day or more.
 Once broken, it will be broken forever until you change the value again.